luludak/FetaFix/README.md

 In total, the framework will generate the models compiled on TVM, utilizing the `opt=2` optimization setting, to be executed using `OpenCL` for hardware acceleration, for `TFLite`, `Keras` and `PyTorch`.

 ##### Convert:
-FetaFix supports conversions of DL frameworks, for Keras, PyTorch, TF, TFlite.
+ConRepAIr supports conversions of DL frameworks, for Keras, PyTorch, TF, TFlite.
 This can be enabled by setting <source>_to_<target> model in `dll_libraries` configuration of a model, in `config.json` file.
 For Keras, add `keras_library` as Source.
 You can use the provided sample `config.json` in order to perform your conversions.
 Just remove `noop_` prefix from the conversion title and enable the model conversions by setting `"skip_analysis": false`, and `"build_dlls": true` in the respective model settings.
 Note: For TF/TFLite conversions, you will need to download the `.pb/.tflite` files from the official TF repo, as described above.
 PyTorch and Keras use the native implementations provided along the libraries, but you need to install them as project dependencies.

 #### Execute: